 Depressed about the Gulf Coast oil spill?
 Stop hitting refresh at your favorite enviro news site and take a little break to walk briskly over to your nearest tree to give it a vigorous hug — because it’ll boost your mood.

 That’s right — A new study shows that taking as little as five minutes for “green exercise” can improve both your mood and self esteem.
-This new study, conducted by researchers at the University of Essex and published in Environmental Science and Technology
+This new study, conducted by researchers at the University of Essex and published in Environmental Science and Technology, shows even small breaks can make you feel better (via Lifehacker and Reuters).

 But you can’t just do the stairmaster at home; “green exercise” means you gotta get outside!
 The researchers behind this study already knew exercise could make people happier — and knew that exposure to nature also brightened people’s moods.
 So, they decided to see if there were any synergystic effects to combining the two.
 Turns out, there is.
 “A positive nature experience seemed to increase the positive effects of exercise,” according to the study, with “exercise near a body of water” having the biggest effect.
 Good thing I live a five-minute bike ride from the beach!